faatehim/about/Reading.md

 * Hatching Twitter: A True Story of Money, Power, Friendship, and Betrayal
 * Bitcoin Whitepaper
 * Ethereum Whitepaper
+* The Autobiography of Malcolm X: As Told to Alex Haley
+* World After Capital

 ## Present